pymupdf/PyMuPDF/docs/functions.rst

    .. method:: Page.read_contents()

       *New in version 1.17.0.*
       Return the concatenation of all :data:`contents` objects associated with the page -- without cleaning or otherwise modifying them.
-Use this method whenever you need to parse this source in its entirety whithout having to bother how many separate contents objects exist.
+Use this method whenever you need to parse this source in its entirety without having to bother how many separate contents objects exist.

       :rtype: bytes